patrickbwarren/qgis-survex-import/README.md

 Selecting 'Import .3d file' (or clicking on the .3d icon) brings up a window for the user to select a .3d file with a number of options:

-* Import legs, with options to include splay, duplicate, and surface legs;
+* Import legs, with options to include splay, duplicate, and surface legs ;
-* Import stations, with the option to include surface stations (\*);
+* Import stations, with the option to include surface stations (\*) ;
 * Import passage data, with the option to use clino weights (see below):
-    - as polygons, computed from L+R in LRUD data;
+    - as polygons, computed from L+R in LRUD data ;
-    - as walls, ditto;
+    - as walls, _ditto_ ;
-    - as cross sections, ditto;
+    - as cross sections, _ditto_ ;
-    - as traverses, showing the centrelines used for above;
+    - as traverses, showing the centrelines used for above ;
 * Get CRS from .3d file if possible.

 (\*) In rare cases a station may be flagged both surface and underground,